fristonio/docker.rs/README.md

 ### Development notes

-* docker-rs encourage you to keep your code foramtted using rustfmt.
+* docker.rs encourage you to keep your code formatted using rustfmt.
 * For any feature you add to the library, write proper documentation according to rust standards.